 Garlic acts as an excellent natural antibiotic and antimicrobial agent.
 It helps the body fight against infectious agents.
 The best way to use it is to eat about 3 cloves of raw garlic each day.
 Make sure to chew it properly.

 Greek Yogurt is also very helpful to soothe the intimate areas.
 Eating one to two cups of it helps the body fight harmful bacteria.
 It can also be directly applied to the vagina.
 For that, you would require a tampon.
-Soak the tampon in the yogurt and gently insert in the vagina.
+Soak the tampon in the yogurt and gently insert it in the vagina.
 Leave for about 30 minutes and gently wipe your intimate parts.
 Do not repeat it more than four times a day.
 Consult your gynecologist if you are allergic to yogurt or dairy-based products.

 Being rich with antiviral and antifungal properties, coconut oil helps fight foreign infections int the intimate areas.
 Its nourishing properties can also help get rid of vaginal dryness.
 Orally consuming about 2 tablespoons of coconut oil each day can help soothe the vaginal areas.
 It can also be directly used on the affected areas.
 A small amount of coconut oil can be applied on the affected areas for about 30 minutes.
 Gently clean the area with warm water after that.